tadhgboyle/tab/README.md

     - Serialize so if it gets returned they get the discount back
 - Instead/as well as category limits, allow setting a hard limit per day/week.
     - Example: Make user with $35, and each day of the week they can spend max of $5
-- Stats: Income by week, month, most popular products etc
+- Stats: Income by week, month, most popular products etc (In text form on different page)
+    - (Todo) View all categories and how many times they have sold (Charts).
+    - (Todo) View a user and their count of orders, returns, top products/categories (Charts).
 - Add sales/discounts to item for period of time (automatic or button)
 - Add auditing/tracking of everything
     - Role changes